actionhero/actionhero/wiki/core/Initializers.md

+---
+layout: wiki
+title: Wiki - Initializers
+---

 # Initializers

 Initializers are run before your server boots.
 Here is where you include any new modules or add custom code which you want to be available to all the rest of your actionhero server.

+Custom Initializers to your project will always be loaded after core actionhero initializers.
+This means you can modify existing actionhero methods on in the `api` object if you wish.

 ## Format